MaciejDanko/UndercountMigScores/helpfiles/BilateralModel.md

 **The bilateral flows ratio model**

 The undercount scores can be calculated using the bilateral migration data, by comparing the same type of flow reported by different countries.
 Precisely, it is realized by taking flows from a country X to a group of good data quality countries (the reference countries) reported by country X and divide it by the same flow reported by the group of good data quality countries.
-Because the duration of stay may differs among countries the flows reported by each country should be somehow corrected.
-Here, we use Raymer's (2013) estimates for duration of stay as the duration of stay correction coefficients.
+Because the duration of stay may differ among countries the flows reported by each country should be somehow corrected.
+Here, as the correction we use Raymer's (2013) model coefficients for the duration of stay.

 <br>